Letters from Lodi

-Then in the mid-1980s, White Zinfandel became the sensation.
-If not for these market shifts, many of the older vineyards not planted to grapes such as Cabernet Sauvignon, Merlot or Chardonnay may have been long gone by now.
+Then in the mid-1980s, White Zinfandel became a sensation.
+If not for these market shifts, many of the older vineyards not planted to grapes such as Cabernet Sauvignon, Merlot, or Chardonnay may have been long gone by now.
 It’s practically a miracle—or, at least, economic happenstance—that we still have vineyards such as Bechthold (planted to Cinsaut) and Lizzy James (Zinfandel).

-Healthy environment conducive to long life of vines
+A healthy environment conducive to the long life of vines

 Old vines, of course, do not become old if they do not have a healthy environment in which to thrive.
 The reason there are more plantings of grapevines over 60 years old in Lodi than in any other wine region in America has a lot to do with the fact that the region has the soil and climate that permits a long and fruitful life of old vines.
 Namely:

-In fact, more and more during the past 10, 15 years, a concept identified long ago by the French has become more of a factor in the Lodi appellation.
-The French call it terroir, which refers to a “sense of place” that can be associated not only with physical attributes defining vineyards, regions, grapes and/or sites, but also predictable attributes defining sensory characteristics of resulting wines.
+In fact, more and more during the past 10, to 15 years, a concept identified long ago by the French has become more of a factor in the Lodi appellation.
+The French call it terroir, which refers to a “sense of place” that can be associated not only with physical attributes defining vineyards, regions, grapes, and/or sites but also predictable attributes defining sensory characteristics of resulting wines.
 Terroir means “place” and wines because, in France, the two tangible observations are inextricable.

-The traditional spur pruning of head trained or vertical cordon trained vines in itself is favorable to longer life because it promotes a vigorous sap flow and builds resistance to disease.
-Because older vines are given the time to develop deeper rooting systems and sturdier architectures, their ability to respond to adverse weather and environmental challenges only increases after over 50 or 100 years.
+The traditional spur pruning of head-trained or vertical cordon-trained vines in itself is favorable to a longer life because it promotes a vigorous sap flow and builds resistance to disease.
+Because older vines are given the time to develop deeper root systems and sturdier architectures, their ability to respond to adverse weather and environmental challenges only increases after over 50 or 100 years.
 The older the vine, the more capable it is of producing wines that are distinct reflections of where they are grown.
 This is true in Lodi, and true of mature vineyards everywhere else in the world.
 But to get to that point, you need a healthy environment combined with a style of cultivation conducive to plant health.